mvolkmann/blog/src/astro.md

 - adding `img` element attributes like `decoding="async"` and `loading="lazy"`.
-- generating WEBP versions of images to reduce file sizes
+- generating WEBP versions of images to reduce file sizes (All major web browsers support the WEBP format.)
 - adding attributes required to take advantage of services like Cloudinary

+More image optimization is performed in production builds than when running in dev mode.

+This mostly removes the need to use tools like Squoosh to optimize images.

 Image optimization is performed by the {% aTargetBlank "https://github.com/lovell/sharp", "sharp" %} package.